rollup/rollup/docs/05-plugin-development.md

 * `sequential`: If several plugins implement this hook, all of them will be run in the specified plugin order.
 If a hook is async, subsequent hooks of this kind will wait until the current hook is resolved.
 * `parallel`: If several plugins implement this hook, all of them will be run in the specified plugin order.
 If a hook is async, subsequent hooks of this kind will be run in parallel and not wait for the current hook.

 Build hooks are run during the build phase, which is triggered by `rollup.rollup(inputOptions)`.
 They are mainly concerned with locating, providing and transforming input files before they are processed by Rollup.
-The first hook of the build phase is [options](guide/en/#options), the last one is always [buildEnd](guide/en/#buildend).
+The first hook of the build phase is [`options`](guide/en/#options), the last one is always [`buildEnd`](guide/en/#buildend), unless there is a build error in which case [`closeBundle`](guide/en/#closebundle) will be called after that.

-Additionally, in watch mode the [watchChange](guide/en/#watchchange) hook can be triggered at any time to notify a new run will be triggered once the current run has generated its outputs.
-Also, when watcher closes, the [closeWatcher](guide/en/#closewatcher) hook will be triggered.
+Additionally, in watch mode the [`watchChange`](guide/en/#watchchange) hook can be triggered at any time to notify a new run will be triggered once the current run has generated its outputs.
+Also, when watcher closes, the [`closeWatcher`](guide/en/#closewatcher) hook will be triggered.

 See [Output Generation Hooks](guide/en/#output-generation-hooks) for hooks that run during the output generation phase to modify the generated output.